THE MOST IMPORTANT SELLER’S DECISION

 – Removing collections, quirky belongings, and other items that distract buyers.

-– Choosing not to take the recommendations of your real estate agent and their staging
+– Choosing not to take the recommendations of your real estate agent and their staging professional personally.

 Looking ahead to your next home and focusing on the memories and moments you will have there is the best way to redirect your feelings.
-I do understand that in some cases, the reasons for selling are not always good ones, but a healthy sales transaction best takes place when emotional attachment to the home has been released, regardless of the reasons for selling.
+I do understand that in some cases, the reasons for selling are not always good ones, but a healthy sales transaction best takes place when an emotional attachment to the home has been released, regardless of the reasons for selling.
 You and your seller’s agent will be able to make the sales process smoother and perhaps faster, as a result.